ReeceKidd/HeroAPITest/README.md

 routes.get('/events', eventsController.getAllEvents)<br>

 Additional event routes that could be added are the ability to refund or cancel a transaction.
+May have misinterpreted this it might be better to have a call to the productAPI inside of this based on the SKU code to populate the product data.
+It may also be desirable for the server to calculate the price.

 <b>Merchant Routes</b><br>
 routes.get('/merchants', merchantController.getMerchants)<br>